xagronaut/xg-config-navigator/README.md

 * Flexible data sources (Neo4j, JSON, API calls, etc.)
 * Real-time updates to the visualization based on changes to data sources or other events
+* Save an image of the generated visualization that is larger than the visible canvas area (i.e., get around canvas "clipping" during image export)
+* Save multiple snapshots and restore them at any time in the future (from a list)

 ## Credits